MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-adding-controls-to-a-document-at-run-time-in-a-vsto-add-in.md

 ---
-title: "Walkthrough: Add controls to a document at runtime in a VSTO Add-in" ms.custom: "" ms.date: "02/02/2017" ms.technology:
+title: "Walkthrough: Add controls to a document at runtime in an VSTO Add-in" ms.custom: "" ms.date: "02/02/2017" ms.technology: